Celebrate International Talk Lile a Pirate Day on September 19 every year.

-Hornswoggle – To cheat or try to trick someone.
+Hornswoggle – To try to trick someone.
 Use in a sentence: Listen, Mike, don’t try to hornswoggle me.

 I’ll Crush ye Barnacles – A threat to harm.
 Use in a sentence: Listen, Tim, do that again, and I’ll crush ye barnacles.

 Descriptive Talk Like a Pirate Expressions